AmalRitessh/bevel-instructions/README.md

 git remote set-url origin https://<user_name>:<git_token>@github.com/<user_name>/bevel.git #This command changes the remote repository URL to include a GitHub username and token for authentication.
 ```

--  to create an local branch in you forked repo follow the commands
+-  To create a local branch in your forked repository, follow these commands:

 ``` bash
 cd bevel